LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 -------------------------

-The Windows installer checks the existing version of Python and installs a known version if there is no existing version, or it is too old
+The Windows installer checks the existing version of Python and installs a known version if there is no existing version, or if that version is older than 2.7.
+In the case where the existing version of Python is used, the installed Python packages may vary as described earlier.

+The Windows package is compiled using Microsoft Visual Studio Express 2008 SP1.
+(This somewhat old version is required in order to compile Python extension modules that link correctly against the Windows build of Python 2.7.)
+A number of workarounds are required in order to get Visual Studio to compile for 64-bit Windows; these are potential sources of nondeterminism since it is difficult to guarantee that an auditor's machine will be set up identically to the original build conditions for the Windows package.

+The InfoZIP ``zip`` utility is used to generate the self-extracting zip file.

+Command-line tools provided with Inkscape are used to convert icon images to the required format.

 ..
 To render this reStructuredText file into a PDF file, run: